 Many of these dwellings are in fact almshouses, administered by the Thomas Hickman Charity.
 Founded in 1698, the charity works to support the people of Aylesbury and aims to benefit those in a similar state of need.

-These simple dwellings provided space for one person to live in a single room – normally as part of group that stipulated how many where intended for men and how many for women, all of whom received an allowance, or pension that could be money and goods, such as kindling.
+These simple dwellings provided space for one person to live in a single room – normally as part of group that stipulated how many where intended for men and how many for women.
+All received an allowance, or pension that could be money and goods, such as kindling.
 The Thomas Hickman houses did not follow this pattern and you can enjoy the many sizes and styles alongside one another, that reflect that there is unusually no prescribed limit on the number of occupants, normally one per dwelling.

-It is remarkable that such an old welfare system still survives today, is testament to it’s valued place in building communities and giving recipients independence and dignity with a stimulating and beautiful environment that hasn’t suffered the same fate as the rest of the town.
+That such an old welfare system still survives today, is testament to it’s valued place in building communities and giving recipients independence and dignity.
+And to be within this stimulating and beautiful environment that hasn’t suffered the same fate as the rest of the town, is remarkable.

 Various information signs indicate a trail, but I didn’t follow it.
-Worth the effort I’d say, once past all the concrete to explore this oasis and I will be popping back to wander these calm streets and visit the Bucks County museum.
+It may be worth the effort, to explore this oasis.
+I will be popping back to wander these calm streets and visit the Bucks County museum.

 You can still buy Aylesbury ducks from the last breeder, Richard Waller, whose family has been breeding them since 1745.